zeel-codder/Recursion-Hub/README.md

 ###### 1. Fork and clone this repository.

-###### 2. Create new branch with your name ([Find more details](https://github.com/firstcontributions/first-contributions))
+###### 2. Create a new branch with your name ([Find more details](https://github.com/firstcontributions/first-contributions))

-###### 3. Select any problem which can solve by recursion.
-Please take the problem which has not been taken or written yet.
-You can see on the website of this repo. and check if the problem is written or not.
+###### 3. Select any problem which can be solved by recursion.
+Please choose the problem which has not yet been taken or written.
+You can see on the website of this repo and check if the problem is written or not.
 And If after this you aren't able to find that problem is written or taken then create a new issue with **newproblem** tag.

 ###### 4. Select any programing language of your choice(Make Change in ***./Code*** folder only). and write code to solve the problem(Make sure the file name explains the problem in brief).
 Here you have to create one Markdown file for code.
 MarkDown File Formate